Samares-Engineering/FMI/README.md

 To clean the binary and temporary files, perform the following steps:

 1. Go to the /src folder.
-2. Open a console and type "make mrproper".
+2. Open a console and type "make distclean".

 # FMU Models